zoubohao/CompleteBin/README.md

 pip install torch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 --index-url https://download.pytorch.org/whl/cu121
 ```

-**Note**: Please use "conda create -n deepurify --solver=classic" if you meet "CondaValueError: You have chosen a non-default solver backend (libmamba) but it was not recognized.
+**Note**: Please use "conda create -n completebin --solver=classic" if you meet "CondaValueError: You have chosen a non-default solver backend (libmamba) but it was not recognized.
 Choose one of: classic" this error when you are creating the environment.

 #### 3. THIRD STEP (Install Codes of CompleteBin)
 After preparing the environment, the code of CompleteBin can be installed via pip.